| Effective: 3/1/1965 |

 and

 The university may accept gifts of real property, provided that it will have full use and control of the property.
 Gifts and grants for the construction of capital projects must have prior approval from the Arizona Board of Regents (ABOR).
 Estimated annual operating costs of the facility must be submitted to ABOR for approval before accepting the gift.
-Submission to ABOR must be coordinated with the associate vice president for finance and treasurer or designee.
+Submission to ABOR must be coordinated with the vice president for finance and deputy treasurer or designee.

 Exception